-- a. the girls will be placed in four districts using the serpentine method based on the girls' total time rankings. - b. boys' district assignments will be based on a modified serpentine of the boys' total time rankings using the girls' district assignments to make sure that boys and girls teams are at the same site but not necessarily the same district. - c. the NSAA will pair district sites within the serpentine process. - d. all district scenarios will be created (ex.
-1&2 3&4, or 1&3 2&4, or 1&4 2&3) and the scenario that most equally distributes the top 12 seeds among the four districts will be used. - e. if multiple scenarios are equal in this distribution, then other factors like host sites and/or travel may be considered in the district selection process.
+- 1. The girls will be placed in four districts using the serpentine method based on the girls' total time rankings. - 2.
+Boys' district assignments will be based on a modified serpentine of the boys' total time rankings using the girls' district assignments to make sure that boys and girls teams are at the same site but not necessarily the same district. - 3.
+The NSAA will pair district sites within the serpentine process. - 4.
+All district scenarios will be created (ex.
+1&2 3&4, or 1&3 2&4, or 1&4 2&3) and the scenario that most equally distributes the top 12 seeds among the four districts will be used. - 5.
+If multiple scenarios are equal in this distribution, then other factors like host sites and/or travel may be considered in the district selection process.